Fire captain: North America

+United Kingdom

-The rank of captain does not always have a direct equivalent in the United Kingdom and Commonwealth countries outside of Canada.
+The rank of fire captain does not always have a direct equivalent in the United Kingdom and Commonwealth countries outside of Canada.
 These fire services are more often organized around a "watch".
 Whereas a company is a group of firefighters who work different shifts on the same apparatus, a watch is a group of firefighters who work the same shift on more than one apparatus.
 Like a captain in American and Canadian fire departments, the watch manager is two grades above a regular firefighter.

+New Zealand

-In the New Zealand Fire Service in the early 1980s, a captain was in charge of a station.
+In the New Zealand Fire Service in the early 1980s, a fire captain was in charge of a station.
 The NZFS has now moved to senior station officer and station officer as station management ranks.
 The person in charge of a fire brigade is the chief fire officer, and captain is no longer used.